Programmable matter: History

 it is possible to build an ensemble of elements which can be "programmed" to change their physical properties in reality, not just in simulation.
 Thus, programmable matter has come to mean "any bulk substance which can be programmed to change its physical properties."

 In the summer of 1998, in a discussion on artificial atoms and programmable matter, Wil McCarthy and G. Snyder coined the term "quantum wellstone" (or simply "wellstone") to describe this hypothetical but plausible form of programmable matter.
 McCarthy has used the term in his fiction.

 In 2002, Seth Goldstein and Todd Mowry started the claytronics project at Carnegie Mellon University to investigate the underlying hardware and software mechanisms necessary to realize programmable matter.

 In 2004, the DARPA Information Science and Technology group (ISAT) examined the potential of programmable matter.
 This resulted in the 2005–2006 study "Realizing Programmable Matter", which laid out a multi-year program for the research and development of programmable matter.

 In 2007, programmable matter was the subject of a DARPA research solicitation and subsequent program.

 From 2016 to 2022, the ANR has funded several research programs coordinated by Julien Bourgeois and Benoit Piranda at the FEMTO-ST Institute, which is taking the lead in the Claytronics project initiated by Intel and Carnegie Mellon University.

+In 2025 as an extension to Programmable Matter, the term Programmable Quantum Matter was coined by a team at Massachusetts Institute of Technology led by Dirk Englund, proposing a scalable architecture to construct large-scale quantum cluster states using solid-state qubits.
+Programmable Quantum Matter is also being developed using neutral atoms to create a quantum simulator.
+The connection between a cellular automata based programmable matter and cluster state based quantum computing is deeply connected via graph states and an interesting research direction.